apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 Non-absolute identifiers are considered plain strings that do not carry any semantic meanings to Airflow.

-Extra information on Dataset
+Extra information on dataset
 ----------------------------

-If needed, you can include an extra dictionary in a Dataset:
+If needed, you can include an extra dictionary in a dataset:

 .. code-block:: python